Sisters of Avalon: Critical reception

 Upon release, Larry Flick of Billboard wrote: "The album plays to Lauper's considerable strengths as a vocalist and her marked maturity as a songwriter, with broad stylistic leanings."
 David Grad of Entertainment Weekly noted: "Lauper remains an intoxicating pop siren.
 Her sixth album is a wonderfully eclectic affair."

-Stephen Thomas Erlewine of AllMusic described the album as "varied and eclectic", adding: "While the results aren't always successful, the record is the most intriguing and rewarding album she made since True Colors."
+Stephen Thomas Erlewine of AllMusic retrospectively described the album as "varied and eclectic", adding: "While the results aren't always successful, the record is the most intriguing and rewarding album she made since True Colors."
 People noted the album's variety and "cutting commentary", but felt "for all her bold experimentation, Lauper seems to be trying too hard".
-Tracy Collins from Pittsburgh Post Gazette gave the album a favourable review and wote that the album "is an odd, gutty disc from a woman with a great sense of adventury" and lso that it is "the closest thing yet to a credible reinvention for Lauper".
+Tracy Collins from Pittsburgh Post-Gazette gave the album a favourable review and wrote that the album "is an odd, gutty disc from a woman with a great sense of adventury" and also that it is "the closest thing yet to a credible reinvention for Lauper".

 Commercial performance

 The album performed poorly in most markets.
-In the United States the album debuted at 188 on the chart dated April 19, 1997.
+In the United States, the album debuted at #188 on the chart dated April 19, 1997.
 It stayed on the chart for one week and has sold 56,000 copies to date.
 In an interview with Billboard, then-Epic Records VP David Massey acknowledged the challenges the record faced due to Lauper's shift in musical direction and planned for extensive touring to offset lessened support from MTV and radio.

-In the UK, the album was released earlier in February 1997 and entered the chart at 59 before leaving the chart the following week.
-The album entered the Austrian Albums chart at its peak of 45, staying on the chart for 3 weeks.
+In the UK, the album was released earlier in February 1997 and entered the chart at #59 before leaving the chart the following week.
+The album entered the Austrian Albums chart at its peak of #45, staying on the chart for 3 weeks.
 It was her first studio album to chart there since True Colors.

-The album was however more successful in Japan where it peaked at 15, spending 9 weeks on the chart and was eventually certified Gold for shipment of 100,000 copies.
+The album was however more successful in Japan where it peaked at #15, spending 9 weeks on the chart and was eventually certified Gold for shipment of 100,000 copies.